 The auditorium in Barnes Hall is the Music Department’s primary performance space.
 It seats about 280 and is ideal for recitals, chamber music, and small ensembles.
 The green room is used as a practice space for performers on fortepianos or harpsichord and there is an eighteenth-century style German chamber organ on stage, as well as two concert grand pianos.

 The newly renovated Bailey Hall is a shared facility, used for courses, lectures, and concerts.
 It has 1300 seats and good back-stage facilities.
 The Music Department’s large ensembles perform in Bailey and sometimes also rehearse there.

-- Click here for more information about the facility and the programs it hosts.
+- Visit the Bailey Hall website for more information about the facility and the programs it hosts.